 Applying for COBRA Continuation of Coverage

-If your qualifying event is a reduction in hours or a termination of employment, you will be mailed information by CONEXIS, the plan administrator, with instructions on how to elect Continuation of Coverage.
+If your qualifying event is a reduction in hours or a termination of employment, you will be mailed information by Discovery Benefits, Inc. (DBI), the plan administrator, with instructions on how to elect Continuation of Coverage.

-You and your eligible dependents have 60 days from the date you receive your instructions to notify CONEXIS that you want continued coverage.
+You and your eligible dependents have 60 days from the date you receive your instructions to notify DBI that you want continued coverage.

 If you elect Continuation of Coverage through COBRA, the coverage begins the month after the date of your qualifying event, and you will be billed retroactively from that date.
-Contact CONEXIS at 877.822.9091 regarding questions about COBRA coverage after you have applied.
+Contact DBI at (866)451-3399 regarding questions about COBRA coverage after you have applied.

 Making changes to COBRA Continuation of Coverage

 - During Open Enrollment (except for the Health Care Flexible Spending Account); or

 - Within 31 days of a qualifying life event such as marriage, divorce, birth or adoption of a child, etc.